Aeonax/terrazine/README.md

 Except this todo's there is a lot commented todo's inside project.-_-
 - [ ] Parse data like arrays, booleans, nil to SQL
 - [ ] Relocate functions builder in to class, finally I found how it can be done nice=))
-- [ ] meditate about structure supporting another databases(now supports only postgress)
 - [ ] should I bother with extra spaces?

 ### Tests